snarfed/beautifulsoup/doc/source/index.rst

 ==================

 Beautiful Soup defines a lot of methods for searching the parse tree, but they're all very similar.
-I'm going to spend a lot of time explain the two most popular methods: ``find()`` and ``find_all()``.
+I'm going to spend a lot of time explaining the two most popular methods: ``find()`` and ``find_all()``.
 The other methods take almost exactly the same arguments, so I'll just cover them briefly.